lexiconhq/lexicon/documentation/docs/setup.md

 If you haven't already, make sure you [clone the Lexicon repository](quick-start#installation) from Github.

-### Setup a Discourse Instance, if necessary
+### Setup a Discourse Instance, if necessary {#discourse-host}

 In order to get started developing against the Lexicon Stack, you'll need a running Discourse instance.

 To recap, the Lexicon Stack consists of:

 - The Lexicon Mobile App
-- The Lexicon Prose GraphQL API
 - A running Discourse instance

-Without a Discourse instance, the Prose GraphQL API has nowhere to retrieve data from.
-And when the Prose GraphQL API can't retrieve any data, the Lexicon Mobile App won't be able to receive anything either.
+Without a Discourse instance, the app has no source to retrieve data from.
+If the app cannot retrieve any data, the Lexicon Mobile App will not function as intended.

 For detailed instructions on setting up a local development instance of Discourse, head over to the [tutorial](./tutorial/setup-discourse), which will walk you through the process.